OUR FAMILY LAW SERVICES

 How does the court decide what is right?

-- each person’s financial needs, obligations and responsibilities relevant now or in the foreseeable
+each person’s financial needs, obligations and responsibilities relevant now or in the foreseeable future

 Other principles have become part of the law through the decisions of senior judges in important cases.
 These dictate that the court must be fair, considering each party’s needs, any compensation payable to one party for eg loss of career opportunity through marriage, and the sharing of any wealth above that which fulfils each party’s reasonable needs.